 Like he did in The Stand, Mr. King has two factions at play (representing good vs evil) traveling cross country as they set out on a collision course that will see one of them succumb to the others will.
-True Knot are a group of vagrant-looking, recreational vehicle driving, spirit-sucking vampires who prey on children that have nurtured psychic abilities.
+True Knot are a group of vagrant-looking, recreational vehicle driving, spirit-sucking vampires who prey on children that have nurtured their psychic abilities.
 What does it say about America when these monsters dress hideously the way they do in order to fit in with the rest of the population?
-They must have done their research at Wal-Mart.
+I have my ideas but where was this research conducted?
 Anyway, they relish in killing these children slowly and painfully to help in prolonging their own lives and enabling them to have greater abilities.
 The leader of the cult is an Irish woman named Rose the Hat O’Hara who, unlike her cohorts is a beautiful seductress that sits on her thrown throwing her weight around when the situation demands it.

 “He saw a Farmall tractor with a striped umbrella raised over the seat.
 He smelled bacon and heard Frank Sinatra singing ‘Come Fly with Me’ from a cracked Motorola radio sitting on a worktable littered with tools.
 He saw a hubcap full of rain reflecting a red barn.
 He tasted blueberries and gutted a deer and fished in some distant lake whose surface was dappled by steady autumn rain.
 He was sixty, dancing with his wife in the American Legion hall.
 He was thirty, splitting wood.
 He was five, wearing shorts and pulling a red wagon.
 Then the pictures blurred together, the way cards do when they’re shuffled in the hands of an expert, and the wind was blowing big snow down from the mountains, and in here was the silence and Azzie’s solemn watching eyes.”